 It is turning into a critical driver of structure; every brand from Panerai to Oris is willing to create timepieces with advancements that meet present-day competitions.
 Others are investing in reserve hours and calibers of their watches or picking solid materials for their bands and bracelets.

 Some are about to release watches that are both smart and old-school at the same time.
-They are focusing on the modern-day requirement of watches from what people actually need and want and being a mere style statement.
+They are focusing on the modern-day requirement of watches from what people actually need and want while being a style statement at the same time.
 For this purpose, they are going for strategies that will help them create fashionable and sleek designs.

 Of course, you could select the queen that serves all the purposes with the royal luxuriousness.
 For instance, it can be the Patek Philippe‘s fresh and brand new 5520P Grand Complication, including alarm caution and travel time capacities.

-The miniaturized scale pattern of the nineties is currently a backbone fashion and even the standard watch business.
-Even items from the forties until the seventies are being reconsidered.
+The miniaturized scale pattern of the 90s is currently a backbone of fashion and even the standard watch business.
+Even items from the 40s until the 70s are being reconsidered.
 In specific designs, they are reproduced totally with a slight vintage touch.

 TAG Heuer is about to go high after designing an entirely new line with its celebrated TAG Heuer Autavia model of the sixties.
 Here, the innovative move has been the incorporation of its new nanograph composite carbon hairspring innovation.